TIBCOSoftware/js-docker/jaspersoft-containers/K8s/jrs/README.md

 -  To set up the Repository DB in K8s cluster, run the below command.
 For this, we are using bitnami/postgresql Helm chart.
 See the [Official Docs](https://artifacthub.io/packages/helm/bitnami/postgresql) to configure the DB in cluster mode.

-`helm install repository bitnami/postgresql --set postgresqlPassword=postgres  --version 11.9.13 --namespace jrs --create-namespace`
+`helm install repository bitnami/postgresql --set auth.postgresPassword=postgres  --version 11.9.13 --namespace jrs --create-namespace`

 - Check the pods status and make sure pods are in a running state.